 Cataracts are a common cause of visual loss.
+Cataracts are a clouding of the natural lens in the eye; the lens in your eye is normally crystal clear, but when the lens becomes cloudy, it is called a ‘cataract.’
 Evidence of cataracts is frequently present from the age of 50, with visually significant cataracts occurring in an increasing percentage of patients with increasing age.
 Currently there is no medical treatment to reverse or prevent the development of cataracts.
 When cataracts affect vision, the only way to see clearly again is to have them surgically removed.

 Cataract surgery is recommended when: